vinoth789/Money-tracker/docs/_posts/2017-04-19-Information about team CodeCrunch.md

 <h1 style="color: #000000; text-align:center;"><span align="center">Code crunches</span></h1>
+<p>Welcome to our Blog, where you will see information about our team, roles and responsibilities, Motivation and Process model</p>
 <p>The name <span style="color: #2b2301;">‘Code crunches’</span> itself says how exited we are in learning new programming languages.</p>
 <h1 style="color: #2e6c80;">Team logo</h1>
 <span align="center">